kavia-common/network-device-inventory-web-app-5120-5029/ReactFrontend/README.md

      - If error, open browser console and see logs starting with [Status] for diagnostics.

 Troubleshooting:
-- If port 3000 is busy, free it or set VITE_PORT in .env.
+- If port 3000 is busy (EADDRINUSE), free it or set VITE_PORT in .env (e.g., 3002).
 Vite will not auto-switch due to strictPort.
+- If HMR fails to connect over websockets in a preview environment, set VITE_HMR_CLIENT_PORT to the public port (commonly 3000).
-- If running within a container, ensure port 3000 is exposed and mapped to host.
+- If running within a container, ensure port 3000 is exposed and mapped to host, and that the server binds to 0.0.0.0 (host: true).
 - If you changed backend port, update VITE_API_BASE_URL and restart dev server.